lets-fiware/node-red-contrib-letsfiware-NGSI/docs/en/custom_nodes/ngsi_timeseries.md

 ![](https://raw.githubusercontent.com/lets-fiware/node-red-contrib-letsfiware-NGSI/gh-pages/images/timeseries/timeseries-03.png)

 -   `name`: A name for a node instance
--   `Quantumpleap`: An endpoint of Quantumpleap
+-   `QuantumLeap`: An endpoint of Quantumpleap
 -   `ServicePath`: FIWARE Service Path
 -   `Action Type`: `Entity`
 -   `Value`: If true, values only